0xc00010ff/mission/readme.md

 ## Why mission?

 If you're like me, you have a bunch of different projects that you're messing with at any given time.
 This is a simple tool that lets you create a single todo for each project directory, recall what you were doing, then mark it as complete, or commit the todo to git.
 You know TDD?
-It like that, but for *you*.
+It's like that, but for your brain.

 ## Installation